-Starting May 1, the Department of Public Works will begin pilot testing the use of automated collection technology to pick up trash in designated areas of Manchester.
+On May 1, 2017, the Department of Public Works began pilot testing the use of automated collection technology to pick up trash in designated areas of Manchester.

 Automated collection requires that all garbage be placed in a container compatible with the truck's mechanical arm.
 Within pilot areas, trash in other containers will NOT be collected.

 All green trash carts previously or currently sold by the City of Manchester ARE APPROVED for automated collection.
 These durable, warrantied trash carts are now available -- to pilot area customers only -- at a 50% discount.